 With the rise of the E-boy trend, staple straight male TikTokkers like Lil Huddy and Josh Richards – also from the Hype House – have been able to amass millions of followers and instant name recognition by everyone on TikTok.
 Apparently, countless of other male TikTokkers was inspired to take it further with their tone-deaf homophobic jokes and pranks (also the TikTok side where most of the racism and tomfoolery come from).
 These people have realized that joking and playing with sexuality and masculinity would gain them attention and praise.
 An epidemic started.

 A well-known case is the ‘’is kissing the homies gay’’’ prank, where straight boys ask their fellow ‘’homies’’ if it’s gay to kiss them and if they say ‘no’, they have to do so.
-Another example is the ‘’would you be gay for a million dollars?’’ challenge, where they have to choose to either be ‘’straight’’ or ‘’gay for a lot of money’’, and the video always ends up being them initially choosing the former while ‘’secretly’’ choosing the latter in a (un)’’ funny’’ way.
+Another example is the ‘’’’ challenge, where they have to choose to either be ‘’straight’’ or ‘’gay for a lot of money’’, and the video always ends up being them initially choosing the former while ‘’secretly’’ choosing the latter in a (un)’’ funny’’ way.
 And most infamously, there is the prank where straight boys thought it would be funny to ‘’come out of the closet’’.
 Meanwhile, their peers are kicked out of the house, bullied, assaulted, and even killed for coming out as gay, as called out by James Charles.

 What these ‘’jokes’’ have in common is that these people treat being gay as a funny joke for nothing other than clout.
 It gives a sense of a false narrative that they don’t adhere to toxic masculinity for their viewers, even though everything about it is still heteronormative.
 With their female followers eating it up in the comments, their mindset is that putting out content like this will garner them approval and attraction from girls.

 TikTok: The Most Addictive App on Social Media